cerndigitalmemory/bagit-create/README.md

 To create packages out of CodiMD documents, go to [https://codimd.web.cern.ch/](https://codimd.web.cern.ch/), authenticate and after the redirect to the main page open your browser developer tools (CTRL+SHIFT+I), go to the "Storage" tab and under cookies copy the value of the `connect.sid` cookie.

+The "Record ID" for CodiMD document is the part of the url that follows the main domain address (e.g. in `https://codimd.web.cern.ch/KabpdG3TTHKOsig2lq8tnw#` the recid is `KabpdG3TTHKOsig2lq8tnw`)

 ```bash
 bic --source codimd --recid vgGgOxGQU --token <connect.sid_value_here>
 ```

+### Get all your notes

+Here's a quick python snippet to trigger the creation of all the notes in your history.
+Set the <CODIMD_KEY> environment variable to the value of the `connect.sid` cookie.

 # Advanced usage